The Arecibo 305-m radio telescope.

 Other events for F&M ARCC students to attend:

-There are also occasional meetings where the ARCC members from all of the different locations gather in person.
+There are also occasional gatherings where ARCC members from all locations meet in person.

 |Tweets by @FandM_Pulsars|